Richard Walter (psychologist): Notable cases

-The Drake Case
+The Drake case

-In October 1982, Walter testified in Niagara County (NY) Supreme Court in the double murder trial of Robie J. Drake, who was convicted of killing fellow high school classmates Steven Rosenthal, 18, and Amy Smith, 16, in a "lover's lane" killing.
+In October 1982, Walter testified in Niagara County (NY) Supreme Court in the double murder trial of Robie J. Drake, who was convicted of murdering fellow high school classmates Steven Rosenthal, 18, and Amy Smith, 16, in a "lover's lane" killing.
 Shortly before midnight on Dec.
 5, 1981, Drake fired 19 rounds from a semiautomatic .22-caliber rifle into a 1969 Chevrolet Nova.
 He killed Smith with two shots in the back of the head, and shot Rosenthal fourteen times in the face and upper body.
-With Rosenthal still groaning, Drake admitted he stabbed him in the back with a 71/2-inch hunting knife, according to The Buffalo News.
-He removed Smith from the car, bit her breasts and tried to sexually assault her with a flashlight.
+Then, with Rosenthal still groaning, Drake admitted he stabbed him in the back with a 71/2-inch hunting knife, according to The Buffalo News.
+He was accused of removing Smith from the car, biting her breasts, and trying to sexually assault her with a flashlight.
 Drake was caught by police at a landfill as he tried to stuff Smith's nude body into the trunk.
-He was sentenced to two consecutive terms of 20 years to life.
+According to New York, Walter testified that "Drake had committed a particular type of 'lust murder' because he was driven by 'piquerism,' an obscure sadistic impulse to derive sexual pleasure from penetrating people with bullets, knives, and teeth."
+Drake was sentenced to two consecutive terms of 20 years to life.

 In 2003, after 27 years of appeals, Drake was granted a new trial when the U. S. Second Circuit Court of Appeals ruled that Walter had inflated his resume and committed perjury in the 1982 trial.
+A federal judge wrote that Walter was "a charlatan" and that "his testimony was, medically speaking, nonsense."
 The American Academy of Forensic Sciences (AAFS) twice investigated Drake's allegations against Walter and found Walter innocent of any wrongdoing.
-The Vidocq Society, the international pro-bono crime-fighting organization that Walter helped establish, also investigated the allegations and also cleared him of wrongdoing.
-In the course of writing his book on the Vidocq Society, The Murder Room, author Michael Capuzzo investigated the allegations and found them groundless.
+The Vidocq Society also investigated the allegations and pronounced Walter innocent.
+In the course of writing his book on the Vidocq Society, The Murder Room, author Michael Capuzzo investigated the allegations and claimed they were groundless.
 "Drake did what criminals do," Walter told Capuzzo in an interview.
 "He lied and tried to take advantage of people and the system.
 Justice took a holiday in this case, and I ended up with an undeserved scar of war with crime.
 Occasionally bottom-dwellers in the forensic community will try to exploit Drake's lies on the internet.
-But I've simply gone on to do some good work while choosing to avoid lawyers and chalk it up to "life is not always fair."
+But I've simply gone on to do some good work while choosing to avoid lawyers and chalk it up to 'life is not always fair'."

-In May 2010, Drake got his new trial in Niagara County.
+In May 2010, Drake received a new trial in Niagara County.
 He was convicted again and received a longer sentence, two consecutive terms of 25 years to life, The Buffalo News reported.
+Drake's second conviction was subsequently tossed because of "irrelevant and prejudicial" bite-mark evidence.
+In 2014, Drake pleaded to reduced charges and was released.